-I am currently a face-off specialist and midfielder at the Taft School in Watertown, Connecticut.
-I am also a middle linebacker and center for the Varsity Football Team and a defenseman on the Junior Varsity Hockey Team.
+I am currently the starting face-off specialist at Southern Methodist University for their club program.
+I was the starting face-off specialist at the Taft School in Watertown, Connecticut.
+I also also a middle linebacker and center for the Varsity Football Team and a defenseman on the Junior Varsity Hockey Team.
 Prior to Taft, I attended the Buckley School where I fostered a love for lacrosse and obtained the leadership skills and integrity that shape the man I am today.
 I began playing lacrosse as a 3rd grader with Doc’s Lacrosse and proceeded to play lacrosse for both Doc’s and Buckley through 9th grade.
 Through these two programs, I built the groundwork to exceed as a lacrosse player at the High School level; however, it was NYC Lacrosse Camps that built my love for the game.

 Personal Experience at NYC Lacrosse Camps